 Born a slave in Virginia, his mother told him he was born the year that Martin Van Buren was elected President of the United States.
-This was because (as slaves were forbidden to read), in order to gauge the birth of a child, Black Africans usually associated it with the occurrence of some important event.
+This was because (as slaves were forbidden to read), in order to gauge the birth of a child, Blacks in America usually associated it with the occurrence of some important event.
 His owner Lemuel Bruce sold the Bruce family eight years later to Jack Perkinson, who lived in Keytesville, Missouri.

 His autobiography, Twenty-Nine Years a Slave, was published in 1895.
 Henry Clay Bruce died in 1902.